ballerkobe808/invest/README - 1 RESEARCH PROPERTIES.md

 1. Proximity to your house/travel time.
 2. Selling prices of the homes in the neighborhood (higher better)
-3. Sales activity of the homes in the neighborhood (higher better)
+3. Sales activity of the homes in the neighborhood (higher better).
+If low days on market, high demand, people are moving in.
+High days on market, low demand, people moving out.
 4. Ages of the homes in the neighborhood (too new is bad, too old is bad)
 5. Appeal and charm of the neighborhood (homeowner pride)
 6. Safety of the neighborhood